MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Application-Code.md

 |*Modified version*|This is the version that you want to upgrade, such as a customer's [!INCLUDE[nav2018_md](../developer/includes/nav2018_md.md)] or [!INCLUDE[nav2017](../developer/includes/nav2017.md)] database with customizations and add-on solutions.|
 |*Target version*|This is the target of the merge process that you want to upgrade your application to, such as the standard version of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database.|

-When you merge the application objects from these three versions, you can import the result into a new [!INCLUDE[nav2018_md](../developer/includes/nav2018_md.md)] database that then contains the upgraded application.
+When you merge the application objects from these three versions, you can import the result into a new [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database that then contains the upgraded application.
 At the end of the process, you export the merged [!INCLUDE[prodshort](../developer/includes/prodshort.md)] objects from this database to a .fob file that you will use during the data upgrade.

 ### Different ways of upgrading application code
-You can use any tool or set of tools to help you compare and merge code.  [!INCLUDE[navnow](../developer/includes/navnow_md.md)] includes [!INCLUDE[wps_2](../developer/includes/wps_2_md.md)] cmdlets and sample scripts that can help you upgrade your application.
-The cmdlets are available through the [!INCLUDE[nav_dev_shell_md](../developer/includes/nav_dev_shell_md.md)], or by importing the Microsoft.Dynamics.NAV.Model.Tools.psd1 module into the Windows PowerShell Integrated Scripting Environment (ISE).
+You can use any tool or set of tools to help you compare and merge code. [!INCLUDE[navnow](../developer/includes/navnow_md.md)] and [!INCLUDE[proshort](../developer/includes/prodshort.md)] include [!INCLUDE[wps_2](../developer/includes/wps_2_md.md)] cmdlets and sample scripts that can help you upgrade your application.
+The cmdlets are available through the [!INCLUDE[nav_dev_shell_md](../developer/includes/nav_dev_shell_md.md)] and [!INCLUDE[devshell](../developer/includes/devshell.md)], or by importing the Microsoft.Dynamics.NAV.Model.Tools.psd1 module into the Windows PowerShell Integrated Scripting Environment (ISE).
 You can find the sample scripts on the product installation media, in the *WindowsPowerShellScripts\ApplicationMergeUtilities* folder.
 We recommend that you use these cmdlets and sample scripts because they can make it faster to merge most changes.
 For example, you can combine several steps in a command that uses a cmdlet such as the [Merge-NAVApplicationObject](https://go.microsoft.com/fwlink/?linkid=398884).
 The sections in this article describe how you can use the Merge-NAVApplicationObject cmdlet and other [!INCLUDE[wps_2](../developer/includes/wps_2_md.md)] cmdlets.
 For more information, see [Comparing and Merging Application Object Source Files](Comparing-and-Merging-Application-Object-Source-Files.md).

 <!--